Welcome to today's edition of the Rush 24-7 podcast.

 You got all that?

-If you own a deli in New York, you better have, because New York is so broke, uh, they are one of the sixteenth brokest cities in the United States of America.
+If you own a deli in New York, you better have, because New York is so broke.

-Now Bloom Bloomberg has just gone on TV and announced that 96% of New York's highways are cleared.
+Now, Bloomberg has just gone on TV and announced that 96% of New York's highways are cleared.

 So he's fighting back.

-He's saying I am the ta can-do technocrat.
+He's saying, I am the can-do technocrat.

-Now, on the very day of the snowfall, the New York Times ran a fascinating story called A New Team Help Steer Restaurateurs through a thicket of red tape.
+Now, on the very day of the snowfall, the New York Times ran a fascinating story called A New Team Help Steer Restaurateurs Through a Thicket of Red Tape.

-Uh this was by Diane Cardwell.
+This was by Diane Cardwell.

-Uh quote, opening a restaurant in New York City can be as frustrating as trying to brown a wet sirloin.
+Quote, opening a restaurant in New York City can be as frustrating as trying to brown a wet sirloin.

 And it will still have to go to the state to get a liquor license.

-So what's the solution to this problem?
+So, what's the solution to this problem?

 That makes a lot of sense, doesn't it?

-But uh instead of actually cutting back, rolling back, trimming back, streamlining, simplifying the bureaucracy, you create a whole new bureaucratic agency whose only purpose is to help you negotiate through the maze of existing bureaucracies.
+But instead of actually cutting back, rolling back, trimming back, streamlining, simplifying the bureaucracy, you create a whole new bureaucratic agency whose only purpose is to help you negotiate through the maze of existing bureaucracies.

-Yes, you at the back, anyone?
+Yes, you at the back?

 Yes, New York City.

-uh, that the city had set up a new bureaucracy uh for the sole purpose of helping you navigate through the other bureaucracies.
+Is a fawning story by Diane Cardwell on how there were now so many bureaucracies dealing with just opening a restaurant in New York that the city had set up a new bureaucracy for the sole purpose of helping you navigate through the other bureaucracies.

 That's New York City in a snowfall.

-You need uh for the privilege of opening uh opening a restaurant where you'll be levied a nine cent bagel tax if you slice a bagel or put a bit of cream cheese on it.
+New York City in a snowfall, but don't worry, they've set up a new bureaucracy to streamline the process for getting through the 11 separate agencies and 30 separate permits you need for the privilege of opening a restaurant where you'll be levied a nine-cent bagel tax if you slice a bagel or put a bit of cream cheese on it.

 America, and it's not just a New York issue, Americans should be embarrassed by all this.

-A Cafe Pacific Plane sat on the runway for eight hours.
+A Cafe Pacific plane sat on the runway for eight hours.

-Because as you know, the FAA has determined that uh when we're told to just go on sitting in a freezing plane out on the runway for hour after hour after hour, and don't and and a plane that won't be able to serve us any uh any food or give us any refreshment, we just have to sit there and take it.
+Because as you know, the FAA has determined that when we're told to just go on sitting in a freezing plane out on the runway for hour after hour after hour, and don't and a plane that won't be able to serve us any food or give us any refreshment, we just have to sit there and take it because the FAA, the FAA, has determined that that's what we have to do as freeborn citizens.

 I will never hire a New Yorker again, by the way.